harshilarora250/thecitybreathes/README.md

 - Open-Meteo – Weather forecast and air-quality data
 - OpenAQ – Air quality measurements
 - Web Audio API – Browser-native generative sound

+## Contribution / Contact
+This project was developed by _elipseday Harshil Arora.
+You can reach him at elipseday@gmail.com or elipseday.67 on Signal